 Flea and tick sprays are really easy to use.
 If you already see more fleas on your dog after they had a flea bath (it can happen as easily as laying down on their bed where more fleas were waiting), simply spray their fur to kill and repel.

 We like the flea sprays that include Insect Growth Regulators (IGR), which essentially stops fleas from being able to reproduce.
 This is incredibly important when dealing with an infestation.
 Our go-to flea spray is this Adams Plus Flea and Tick.

-- Kills adult fleas, flea eggs, flea larvae, ticks and repels mosquitoes
+- Kills adult fleas, ticks, flea eggs, and flea larvae through contact

 Flea drops are super concentrated and are applied directly onto your dog’s skin (typically behind the neck).
 It causes no harm to your dog and offers longer-term protection – typically 4-6 weeks but in some cases up to 3 months.
 We prefer to use this as a standard method of prevention after the infestation is managed.

 We personally use Bayer K9 Advantix II with great results.

 - 2 monthly applications of K9 Advantix II flea and tick prevention for extra-large dogs weighing 55 pounds or more

 - K9 Advantix II flea and tick prevention for dogs works through contact, so fleas, ticks and mosquitoes do not have to...

 - K9 Advantix II flea and tick control for dogs is an easy to apply topical formula